PlayStation Plus March 2017 Predictions: ‘SteamWorld Heist,’ ‘Abzu,’ & More

 Killzone: Shadow Fall

 This PS4 launch title has long been rumored to become available via PlayStation Plus.
-Now that the first-person shooter video game is nearly 4-years-old, it may finally be time to add it to the list.
+Now that the first-person shooter video game is nearly four years old, it may finally be time to add it to the list.
 In addition, sources suggest that including Shadow Fall in the PlayStation Plus free games list for March may pave the way for an announcement of an upcoming Killzone game.

 Fat Princess Adventures